SciML/DiffEqDocs.jl/docs/src/basics/common_solver_opts.md

 explanations of the timestepping algorithms, see the [timestepping descriptions](../../extras/timestepping.html)

-* `internalnorm`: The norm function `internalnorm(u)` which error estimates are calculated.
+* `internalnorm`: The norm function `internalnorm(u,t)` which error estimates are calculated.
+Required are two dispatches: one dispatch for the state variable and the other on the elements of the state variable (scalar norm).
   Defaults are package-dependent.
 * `gamma`: The risk-factor γ in the q equation for adaptive timestepping.
   Default is algorithm dependent.
 * `beta1`: The Lund stabilization α parameter.
 Defaults are